ojaksch/MiSTer_tty2tft/doc/README.md

 Call for help first.

 - Copy the **content** of *SD_card_content* to a reliable FAT32 formatted SD card <32GB.
 While beeing there you can fill up the subdirectorys with your own content.
-The file **wifi.txt** is a four-liner text file containing your WiFi credentials, an URL and a WiFi timeout for online picture access.
+The file **wifi.txt** is a five-liner text file containing your WiFi credentials, URL of a picture server, a WiFi timeout and a WiFi country code for online picture access.
 Only needed if you want to use WiFi, otherwise leave it as it is.
 When editing, use an editor capable of Linux linebreaks, like notepad++ (Windows).

 - Open a ssh-shell to your MiSTer or open a console at MiSTer and logon.